-When both spouses are nonresidents of Connecticut but only one has income derived from or connected with sources within Connecticut, only that spouse is required to file a Connecticut income tax return.
-The filing spouse's Connecticut income tax filing status is married filing separately, unless they both elect to file a joint Connecticut income tax return.
+When both spouses are nonresidents of Connecticut and only one has income derived from or connected with sources within Connecticut, only that spouse is required to file a Connecticut income tax return and that spouse's Connecticut income tax filing status is married filing separately for Connecticut unless they both elect to file a joint

+Connecticut income tax return.
 If an election is made, married filing jointly is their Connecticut income tax filing status.

-When one spouse is a nonresident alien and the other is a citizen or resident of the U.S., each spouse who is required to file a Connecticut income tax return must file as married filing separately unless:
+When one spouse is a nonresident alien and the other is a citizen or resident of the United States, each spouse who is required to file a Connecticut income tax return must file as married filing separately unless: